 - Pinch of salt

-Method: Mix all ingredients until coated.
-Spread on dehydrator tray in an even layer.
+Method: Mix all ingredients until fully coated.
+Spread on dehydrator tray in an even layer — about 1/2" thick for clumped granola, thinner for looser texture.
 Dehydrate at 115°F for 8–12 hours, stirring once halfway, until dry and clumped.

 Storage: Mason jar, 3 weeks.